 - Because it’s through the arts that we imagine the future – without creative spark there is no science or technology, or culture, or anything much.

 - Because the arts – ‘humanities’ – are part of what it means to be human.
-Bright South believes that Tasmanians need the arts to move beyond the despair, division and disadvantage that plagues much of this state, and to hear other, better narratives that are inclusive and optimistic.
+Bright South believes that the people of lutruwita-Tasmanian need the arts to move beyond the despair, division and disadvantage that plagues much of this state, and to hear other, better narratives that are inclusive and optimistic.

 Below are some of the things Bright South can help you with:

 - Communication and network development strategies (connecting you to real people)

 - E-literacy (and plain ordinary literacy too)